emvp89/odin-recipes/README.md

-The current project is about apply the HTML knowledge that I've learned by making a basic recipe website.
+The current project is about applying the HTML knowledge that I've learned so far by making a basic recipe website.